Equivariant infinite loop space theory, the space level story: The generalized operadic machine

 \subsection{The Steiner operads}

 The advantages of the Steiner operads over the little cubes or little discs operads are explained in detail in \cite[\S3]{Rant1}.
 The little cubes operads $\sC_n$ work well nonequivariantly, but are too square for multiplicative and equivariant purposes.
 The little discs operads are too round to allow maps of operads $\sD_n\rtarr\sD_{n+1}$ that are compatible with the natural map $\OM^n X\rtarr \OM^{n+1}\SI X$.
 The Steiner operads are more complicated to define, but they enjoy all of the good properties of both the little cubes and little discs operads.
-Some such family of operads must play a central role in any version of the operadic machine, but the special features of the Steiner operads will play an entirely new and unexpected role in our comparison of the operadic and Segal machines.
+Some such family of operads must play a central role in any version of the operadic machine, but the special features of the Steiner operads play an entirely new and unexpected role in our comparison of the operadic and Segal machines.

 We review the definition and salient features of the equivariant Steiner operads from \cite[\S1.1]{GM3} and \cite{St}, referring to those sources for more detailed treatments.
 Let $V$ be a finite dimensional real inner product space and let $G$ act on $V$ through linear isometries.
-We are only interested in the group action when $G$ is finite; for more general groups $G$, we only use these operads to construct naive $G$-spectra, taking the action to be trivial.
-Define a {\em Steiner path} to be a continuous map $h$ from $I$ to the space of distance-reducing embeddings $V\rtarr V$ such that $h(1)$ is the identity map; thus $|h(t)(v)-h(t)(w)|\leq |v-w|$ for all $v,w\in V$ and $t\in I$.
+Define a {\em Steiner path} to be a continuous map $h$ from $I$ to the space of distance-reducing embeddings $V\rtarr V$ such that $h(1)$ is the identity map; distance reducing means that $|h(t)(v)-h(t)(w)|\leq |v-w|$ for all $v,w\in V$ and $t\in I$.
 Define $\pi(h)\colon V\rtarr V$ by $\pi(h) = h(0)$ and define the ``center point'' of $h$ to be the value of $0\in V$ under the embedding $h(0)$, that is $c(h) = \pi(h)(0)\in V$.
 Crossing embeddings $V\rtarr V$ with $\id_{W}$ sends Steiner paths in $V$ to Steiner paths in $V\oplus W$.